 It may recommend actions to be taken at local, state, and federal levels to appropriately contain military infrastructure, industry, and military impacts in Washington State that encroach upon civilian infrastructures, government, policies, rights responsibilities, and freedoms that form the bedrock of our democracy in Washington State.

-The Alliance works to protect our communities and natural environment from harmful and unnecessary impacts of military activity around Puget Sound and the Olympic Peninsula.
+The Alliance works to defend our communities and natural environment from harmful impacts of military activity around the Salish Sea, the Puget Sound and the Olympic Peninsula.

 - To protect citizens’ rights and property;

 - To protect public lands, including state and county parks, and waters, as well as those owned by trusts and private groups for preservation and conservation purposes, including the Olympic National Park and UNESCO World Heritage Site, Ebey’s Landing National Historical Reserve, National Monuments and Sanctuaries;

 - To promote a diverse and sustainable economy in our rural communities and in our State that includes outdoor recreation, tourism, diverse small businesses and entrepreneurs and a sustainable way of life in Washington;

 - To protect and preserve the landscapes, seascapes and soundscapes of the Pacific Northwest Coast and Puget Sound environs against unbalanced increased military encroachment, expansion, and harmful military warfare training operations, such as electromagnetic warfare training and Growler jet Flight Carrier Landing Practices;

 - To protect our right to live safely and freely without impingement on our rights to life, liberty and happiness by the federal government’s military forces;